 We use a broad range of technologies in our vehicle rental operations, substantially all of which are linked to what we call our Wizard system, which is a worldwide reservation, rental, fleet control, data processing and information management system.
 The Wizard system enables us to process millions of incoming customer inquiries each day, providing our customers with accurate and timely information about our locations, rental rates and vehicle availability, as well as the ability to place or modify reservations.
-Additionally, the Wizard system is linked to all major travel distribution networks worldwide and provides real-time processing for travel agents, travel industry partners (such as airlines and online travel sites), corporate travel departments and individual consumers through our websites or contact centers.
+Additionally, the Wizard system is linked to virtually all major travel distribution networks worldwide and provides real-time processing for travel agents, travel industry partners (such as airlines and online travel sites), corporate travel departments and individual consumers through our websites or contact centers.
 The Wizard system also provides personal profile information to our reservation and rental agents to help us better serve our customers.

-We also use data supplied from the Wizard system and other third-party reservation and information management systems to maintain centralized control of major business processes such as fleet acquisition and logistics, sales to corporate accounts and determination of rental rates.
+We also use data supplied from the Wizard system and other third-party reservation and information management systems to maintain centralized control of major business processes such as fleet acquisition and logistics, sales to corporate accounts and determination of pricing.
 The principal components of the systems we employ include:

 - Fleet planning model.
-We have a comprehensive decision tool to develop fleet plans and schedules for the acquisition and disposition of our fleet, along with fleet age, mix, mileage and cost reports based upon these plans and schedules.
-This tool allows management to monitor and change fleet deployment on a daily basis and to optimize our fleet plan based on estimated business levels and available repurchase and guaranteed depreciation programs.
-We also use third-party software to further optimize our fleet acquisition, deployment and disposition activities. - Yield management system.
-We have a yield management system which is designed to enhance profits by providing greater control of vehicle availability and rate availability changes at our rental locations.
-Our system monitors and forecasts both supply and demand to support our efforts to optimize volume and rate at each location.
-Integrated into this yield management system is a fleet distribution module that takes into consideration the costs as well as the potential benefits associated with distributing vehicles to various rental locations within a geographic area to accommodate rental demand at these locations.
-The fleet distribution module makes specific recommendations for movement of vehicles between locations. - Pricing decision support systems.
-Pricing in our industry is highly competitive and complex.
-To improve our ability to respond to rental rate changes in the marketplace, we have utilized sophisticated systems to gather and report competitive industry rental rate changes every day.
-Our systems, using data from thirdparty reservation systems as its source of information, automatically scan rate movements and report significant changes to our staff of pricing analysts for evaluation.
-These systems greatly enhance our ability to gather and respond to rate changes in the marketplace.
-In 2017, we continued to implement an integrated pricing and fleet optimization tool that has allowed us to test and implement improved pricing strategies and optimization algorithms, as well as automate the implementation of certain price changes.
+We have a comprehensive decision tool to develop fleet plans and schedules for the acquisition and disposition of our fleet, along with fleet age, mix, mileage and cost reports, allowing management to monitor and change fleet deployment on a daily basis and to optimize our fleet plan based on estimated business levels and available repurchase and guaranteed depreciation programs. - Revenue management system.
+We have a revenue management system which is designed to enhance profitability by providing greater control of vehicle availability, inventory movements and pricing at our rental locations.
+Our system monitors and forecasts both vehicle supply and customer demand to support our strategy to optimize volume and rate at each location.
+An integrated fleet distribution module takes into consideration the costs and benefits associated with distributing vehicles to various rental locations within a geographic area to accommodate demand, and make specific recommendations for movement of vehicles between locations.
+We utilize sophisticated systems to gather and report competitive industry rental rate changes every day using data from third-party reservation systems, which automatically scan rate movements and report significant changes for evaluation. - Websites and mobile applications.
+Our websites and mobile applications leverage our technology across brands and provide a simpler, streamlined experience for our customers. - Connected car services application.
+We have developed an enterprise-wide application that interfaces with various telematics solutions that support our self-service and connected car strategy.
+This application, among other things, enables a more accurate reading of fuel and mileage to enable a customer to self-service check-out and check-in their vehicle. - Campaign management.
+We have deployed tools that enable us to recognize customer segments and value, and to automatically present appropriate offers on our websites. - Interactive adjustments.
+We have developed a customer data system that allows us to easily retrieve pertinent customer information and make needed adjustments to completed rental transactions online for superior customer service.